-> Yes, you can.
-For example, if you're making some buffalo chicken wings sauce, you would need 5 tablespoons of chili flakes to replace 3 tbsps of red pepper flakes - you can also use 2 teaspoons hot chili paste, or hot chili oil.
+Yes, you can.
+For example, if you’re making buffalo chicken and wings sauce, you would need 5 tablespoons of chili flakes to replace 3 tbsps of red pepper flakes – you can also use 2 teaspoons hot chili paste, or hot chili oil.

-> How to Make Homemade Chili Flakes
+How to Make Homemade Chili Flakes

 - Wash and dry your preferred chili peppers.
 Remove the stems since these are unnecessary.
 You can chop or dry it as a whole. if you prefer less spicy flakes, remove some of the seeds.
 Otherwise, keep the whole pepper for a really hot and spicy result.